tewhatuora/fhir-nzps/input/pagecontent/index.md

-<p style ="color:#ff0000; padding:10px; border-left:3px solid #ff0000;"> This draft is under active development and many of the requirements have yet to be to translated to FHIR profiles.</p>
+<p style ="color:#ff0000; padding:10px; border-left:3px solid #ff0000;"> This draft is under active development and many sections of the NZIPS draft have yet to be to translated to FHIR.</p>

 # FHIR NZ IPS